Center for Student Services

 The Center for Student Services assists Philander Smith College in addressing the needs of students through a variety of student services such as: Career/Volunteer Services; Disability Support Services; First-Year Experience Peer Mentoring; New Student Orientation; Living/Learning Initiatives; and Transition Programs.

-Career/Volunteer Services Information and learning experiences will be provided for students through a series of activities that include workshops, career and graduate school fairs, volunteer/community service projects, assessment and internships.
+Office of Professional Development Information and learning experiences will be provided for students through a series of activities that include workshops, career and graduate school fairs, volunteer/community service projects, assessment and internships.
 This activity will offer programming that provides leadership development and personal growth experiences for students.

 Disability Support Services Serves as the campus ADA resource center for students, faculty and staff.
 Students with disabilities affecting their academic work may receive reasonable accommodations through Disability Support Services.
 The role of Disability Support Services will be to encourage and assist students with disabilities to become independent learners with the skills and abilities to take full responsibility for their own academic success.
 This will be accomplished by providing educational access through support, resources, advocacy, collaboration and academic adjustments, or accommodations.

 First Year Experience Peer Mentoring Program Assists first-year students in their social, personal academics, and leadership development while helping them successfully transition to Philander Smith College.

 New Student Orientation (NSO) Provides direct programs and services for incoming students and their families that address the process of transition, introducing them to the broad spectrum of curricular and co-curricular opportunities available at PSC.